 Hi Everyone!
 I hope you’ve all had a great weekend!
 It’s hard to believe that November is almost here, especially given the fact that it’s been so unseasonably warm this fall.
 We spent the majority of September painting the exterior of our house, and now that it’s all finally done, it’s been so fun adding some fall touches to the front porch!
 The interior of the house is just as important too.
 A friend of mine has renovated their bedroom, new bedding equals a new mattresses.
 That is the best feeling.
 She looked into something like leesa vs casper mattress and compared the two to see which was the best product in her opinion.
 She still loves it till this day.

 Back to the exterior- I thought I would show you a little bit of it today.
 Painting the house was a much bigger project than we expected (as most house projects have been so far…!) but it’s definitely been worth it.
 We bought our first home, a cape cod style house, last summer, so we’ve been here for a little over a year now and we’re finally getting around to working on some of the projects we’ve been wanting to do since we moved in.
+Our concrete driveway is still looking a little old and rough, but we think a simple cleaning process will help with that.
+These caring for your driveway tips will help us in our endeavors to upgrade our curb appeal even more.
 Our house was a pretty saturated yellow color when we first bought it, and although it was cute (and easy to spot when driving up the hill on our street!) we wanted to tone the colors down a little and paint it a more neutral color.
 I knew I wanted to paint it light gray, and I thought navy would be the perfect color to use on the front door and window shutters to complement it.
 Since we were painting the house in September, I already had fall decorating in mind, and the gray and navy colors worked out to be the perfect backdrop for all the fall oranges, reds and yellows!

 I centered all the fall decor on the front porch around the front door and just tried to create a full arrangement on either side of the door using lots of different colored and sized pumpkins and mums.
 Whether it’s fall decorating or any other decorating and design, the best way to create a full looking grouping is to use objects of varying sizes at different height levels to create balance and depth.
 Hay bales are a great and easy way to add height and create an additional surface for displaying pumpkins and mums.
 I also created a pumpkin topiary by simply stacking three different colored and sized pumpkins on top of each other, to add another height element to the grouping.
 This is what it all looks like today (…because I keep adding to it and changing it up every day…)